pipecat-ai/pipecat-ai.github.io/docs/api-reference/transports/daily-transport.md

 # DailyTransport

-The `DailyTransport` is a full-featured transport that enables you to join DailyAI bots to Daily WebRTC video calls.
+The `DailyTransport` is a full-featured transport that enables you to join Pipecat bots to Daily WebRTC video calls.
 It's built on top of [daily-python](https://docs.daily.co/reference/daily-python), and it gives you access to a lot of advanced features—but it's also a great way to simply use WebRTC as the media backbone for building real-time bot interactions.

 ## DailyTransport.new()